wenxpan/word-puzzle/README.md

 - [Github repo](https://github.com/wenxuan-pan/WenxuanPan_T1A3)
 - Walkthrough Video

-The order of sections in this document are mostly based on the rubrics of T1A3 assignment.
+The order of sections in this document are mainly based on the rubrics of T1A3 assignment.

 For an overview and installation guide of this application, jump to section - [Help Documentation (R8)](#help-documentation-r8).